Tiled Shower Base in Warsaw — Built from Scratch

 How many waterproofing layers are needed?

 Two.
-The first on the substrate before the screed, the second on top of the screed before tiling.
+The first goes on the substrate before the screed, the second over the screed before tiling.

 What gradient is required?